yo-hersh/phpiggy/README.md

 # phpiggy
- a PHP project, creting a frameworkand an app
+ a PHP project, creating a framework and an app